LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 ### Customization of the Google Dialogflow V1

 {: .important}
-Following guide is going to present customization for the Google Dialogflow V1 behavior for Advance users.
-Continue if you are familiar with customization of Dialogflow V1."
+Following guide is going to present customization for the Google Dialogflow V1 behavior.
+It is intended for advance users who are familiar with customization of Dialogflow V2.

 <div class="notice">
 The Dialogflow service has a <a href="https://dialogflow.com/docs/reference/agent/query" target="_blank">limitation</a> on the length of the ‘query’ property of Dialogflow request Object.
 Any query longer than 255 characters invokes a standard response as below.
 To handle this gracefully, we recommend building a simple intent that handles a DIALOGFLOW_CHAR_LIMIT’ *event*.